devjeonghwan/cordova-plugin-qrscanner/readme.md

 Name                             | Description
 :------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 `authorized`                     | On iOS and Android 6.0+, camera access is granted at runtime by the user (by clicking "Allow" at the dialog).
 The `authorized` property is a boolean value which is true only when the user has allowed camera access to your app (`AVAuthorizationStatus.Authorized`).
-On platforms with permissions granted at install (Android pre-6.0, Windows Phone) this property is always true.
+On platforms with permissions granted at install (Android pre-6.0) this property is always true.
 `denied`                         | A boolean value which is true if the user permanently denied camera access to the app (`AVAuthorizationStatus.Denied`).
 Once denied, camera access can only be gained by requesting the user change their decision (consider offering a link to the setting via `openSettings()`).
 `restricted`                     | A boolean value which is true if the user is unable to grant permissions due to parental controls, organization security configuration profiles, or similar reasons.
 `prepared`                       | A boolean value which is true if QRScanner is prepared to capture video and render it to the view.